LGBTQ literature in the Dutch-language area: Before the late 19th century

-Before the last decades of the 19th century words like uranism, homosexual, sapphism, lesbian and transvestite didn't exist.
+Before the last decades of the 19th century, words like uranism, homosexual, sapphism, lesbian and transvestite did not exist.
 Being called a true Sappho of Lesbos was a high compliment for female poets, without sexual connotations.
 Words like sodomy, pederast and hermaphrodite existed and had their Dutch-language counterpart, but only very partially covered what would become LGBT (Dutch equivalent: holebi) in a more modern understanding.
 Generally the older terms, most of all sodomy, had a negative connotation.
 Writing about these topics was usually either pornographic or in terms of condemnable (religious) sin.
 From the 19th century these subjects were also more often treated in medical science, which led to the more modern terminology.

-Authors writing in a positive manner about bonds between people of the same sex spoke about friendship (in Dutch: vriendschap).
+Authors writing in a positive manner about bonds between people of the same sex spoke about friendship (in Dutch, vriendschap).
 Such friendships could be qualified as romantic friendships.
-Whether there was a component of sexuality was unclear and if so, not outspoken.
+Whether there was a component of sexuality is unclear and if so, not outspoken.
 Friendship was certainly not always a euphemism for something more, nor even for Platonic love.